XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/troubleshooting/diagnosing-problems.md

 3. Upload the output file where others can see it.

     You can upload the file directly to [GitHub Gist](https://gist.github.com/), [Pastebin](https://pastebin.com/), or a similar service.
-If you are running `rippled` on a remote server, you may find it easier to first transfer the file to a machine with a web browser, using `scp` or a similar tool.
+If you are running `rippled` on a remote server, you may find it easier to first transfer the file to a machine with a web browser, using `scp` or a similar tool. <!-- SPELLING_IGNORE: pastebin -->

 ## See Also